In the pivotal trial, patients on IDELVION had an average of zero spontaneous and joint bleeds per year.

 *Once well controlled (1 month without spontaneous bleeding or requiring dose adjustments on a weekly dose of ≤40 IU/kg), people 12 years and older can be transitioned to 14-day dosing.

-IDELVION delivered high and sustained factor trough levels—20% with prophylactic use at steady state† when dosed every 7 days.
+IDELVION delivered high and sustained Factor IX trough levels—20% with prophylactic use at steady state† when dosed every 7 days in adults and adolescents.

 †Steady state is a consistent and uniform amount of factor in the body from continued use.

 ‡The average dose for people receiving prophylaxis every 7 days was 37 IU/kg and every 14 days was 73 IU/kg.

 §The average dose for children receiving prophylaxis every 7 days was 47 IU/kg.

 Trough levels are the low point factor levels reach shortly before a new dose.
 Having high factor levels even at the lowest point between doses means you’re better protected even when you’re most vulnerable.

 albumin fusion technology